Sports-related curses: Scotland national team

-The Scotland national football team has participated in eight FIFA World Cups, as well as three UEFA European Championship, but has always been eliminated from the first round regardless of any competitions they have participated.
+The Scotland national football team has participated in eight FIFA World Cups, as well as four UEFA European Championship, but has always been eliminated from the first round each time.
 The same issue happens to the Scotland women's national football team, when it was eliminated from the group stage of UEFA Women's Euro 2017 and 2019 FIFA Women's World Cup despite having chances to progress.

 South Korea national team (fake gold medal curse)

 The South Korea national football team won the first two editions of the AFC Asian Cup title, in 1956 and 1960.
 On the latter occasion they were also the host nation.
 After winning in 1960, the entire team went to receive their gold medals, only to find the medals were fake, as the money for real gold was stolen by a corrupt official.
 The players then demanded that the Korea Football Association acquire real gold medals, but no one took responsibility for the issue for 50 years.
 Some Korean fans believed the national team was cursed by this action of the KFA – the national team has not won an Asian Cup title since.
 In that time South Korea lost four finals, against Iran, Kuwait, Saudi Arabia and Australia.
-The KFA tried to undo the curse by giving medals to the surviving players of 1960 and their relatives (still not completed), but as of the 2019 AFC Asian Cup, they have yet still failed to win it again.
+The KFA tried to undo the curse by giving medals to the surviving players of 1960 and their relatives (still not completed), but as of the 2023 AFC Asian Cup, they have yet to win it again.

-Tunisia's FIFA World Cup curse

-Tunisia national football team qualified for the first World Cup in 1978, where they put up their best performance with a win over Mexico and a draw with West Germany, which was attributed to the increasing number of African slots in the FIFA World Cup.
-Since then, however, Tunisia has been unable to live up with expectation, as their subsequent participation in 1998, 2002, 2006, 2018 and 2022 all ended in failure, having failed to advance past the group stage.
-This was best highlighted in the 2022 edition, when Tunisia suffered a shock 1–0 loss to the supposedly weakest team in their group, Australia, even conceded a goal from a player playing in J2 League, which was the key reason for Tunisia's eventual group stage exit despite heroic win over France in the last match.